ArchieSewell/Data_Roles_Analysis_Portfolio_Project/README.md

 ### Summary

 For Data Analysts in the UK, a strategic approach to skill development is crucial.
 Focusing on high-value, high-demand skills like SQL and Python can significantly enhance employability and earning potential.
 Simultaneously, developing expertise in specialised and cloud-based technologies can provide a competitive edge and open opportunities for higher-paying roles.

+## Reflection
+Through completing this project, I deepened my understanding of the data job market in the UK.
+As a recent university graduate trying to get involved in the Data Analysis sector, I learned about what skills to focus on learning and improving.
+Completion of this project steered me towards strengthening my SQL skills and knowledge.
+Once I am comfortable, I will aim to add a SQL project to my portfolio. \
+I am currently undertaking an internship at the UK Space Agency, as a research intern, and I hope that some of the skills that I practised during this project will allow me to perform similar analysis on the work I am doing.
+Perhaps in the coming weeks I will add a project that details the work being done there, as I am sure there will be opportunity for data analysis.
+- I gained an appreciation for how certain libraries such as Seaborn and Pandas make data analysis far easier.
+There were instances in my code where I intentionally used Matplotlibs base library to analyse and plot data, but this would have been much less efficient for the more complex tasks.
+- I learned that the thorough cleaning of data and data preparation are key when performing analysis.
+Not only is it completely necessary to avoid errors / incorrect data in some cases, but it saves time in the long run if working with the same dataset for an extended period.
+- As mentioned, I learned that aligning the skills that an aspiring Data Analyst is learning with what the market is demanding / paying is crucial.
+I feel this has allowed me to make a far more strategic career plan moving forward.

+## Challenges I Faced
+As expected, certain challenges arose during the completion of this project, but I take great pride in my determination to overcome, inside and outside of coding.
+These challenges provided excellent learning opportunities:
+- **Data Inconsistencies**: Handling inconsistent data requires particular care in order to avoid errors or inaccurate data.
+Some of the original plots that I generated had wild anomalies which I had to resolve.
+I had to learn certain new data cleaning techniques in order to maintain the integrity of the data.
+- **Complex Data Visualisation**: Deciding on the most effective way of representing data without repeating myself (I wanted each plot to be different from the others as this is a portfolio project after all).
+I spent a lot of time looking over the Pandas and Seaborn documentation to find the perfect tools to use to most effectively analyse and plot the data I wanted.
+Because of this, I feel far more comfortable using the documentation and using unfamiliar tools, so I feel that if a similar situation were to arise in which I did not know how best to analyse / represent the data, I would know where to look.
+- **Deciding how in-depth to go**: The dataset I used was somewhat limited on the UK job market, but I wanted to make sure to analyse the UK data as it as relevant to my situation; and potentially interesting to employers.
+Because of this, there were certain pieces of analysis that I did not feel comfortable going into, as I did not feel it would have been truly reflective of the actual job market.
+This is mentioned to an extent within the boxplot section, as I did want to highlight this in my analysis.

+## Conclusion
+Overall, the project was a great success, having answered all the set questions.
+I gained valuable insights into the UK Data Analyst job market, and learned information that I am actually applying myself; being choosing to focus on SQL and Python moving forward, whereas I previously mainly used R. \
+I learned a great deal during the project, and now feel far more comfortable with using Pandas and Seaborn, as well as Git/ GitHub (This is my first uploaded piece of work on GitHub).
+Moving forward, I want to complete another piece of data analysis on Spotify data, as I feel I can make more use of Python and its libraries whilst performing analysis on a completely different topic.
+In the future, I would like to complete a project using SQL as I now know that SQL is the most mentioned skill in UK Data Analyst Job Postings.
+If I were to repeat / come back to the project, I would choose a dataset that was more focused on UK data, as this would provide more freedom of analysis, and perhaps give a more true representation of the UK job market.

+## Thank you
+Thank you for checking out my project.
+My background is in Physics, so most coding is self taught outside of the Python and R modules I completed at university.
+If you have any feedback please let me know.

+Archie Sewell